vengster/horiseon/README.md

 Renamed "hero" <div> to <section> so that it is more aligned with semantic HTML.

-Fixed search engine optimization navigation link.
+Fixed search engine optimization navigation link by adding corresponding id attribute.

+Added alt attribute to all .jpg and .png

+Removed closing image tag in cost management div.

+Changed title to "Horiseon".